Individuals and Societies Year 3 (Social Studies 8)

 - Global and regional conflicts have been a powerful force in shaping our contemporary world and identities

-- The development of political institutions is influenced by economic, social, ideological,
+- The development of political institutions is influenced by economic, social, ideological, and geographic factors

 - Worldviews lead to different perspectives and ideas about developments in Canadian society